 - Eye Discharge: This condition can be the result of a simple cold.
 However, it can also indicate a more serious health issue like allergy or respiratory infection.
 The best course of action is to take a cat to see a vet.

 - Breathing Difficulties: This condition occurs in cats with short muzzles.
 When a cat has labored breathing it indicates dyspnea.
 On the other hand, excessively rapid breathing is called polypnea.
-There are many reasons why a cat might have breathing problems so it is best to talk to a vet.
+There are many reasons why a cat might have breathing problems, so it is best to talk to a vet.

 - Gingivitis: This condition affects the state of a cat’s gums.
 It is caused by plaque and tartar buildup that is the result of poor dental hygiene.
 This condition can be prevented with regular teeth brushing.
-Make sure that you get an enzymatic toothpaste like Sentry Petrodex that will remove tartar deposits.
+Make sure that you get an enzymatic toothpaste that will remove tartar deposits.

-- Obesity: This condition is one of the most commonly seen in cats of all ages.
+- Obesity: This condition is one of the most common in cats of all ages.
 To help your cat lose weight feed her with dry diet cat food.
 Along with a low-calorie diet, include plenty of exercises to maximize weight loss.
 Obesity is a serious problem that can have an impact on your cat’s overall health.

 This breed has an average lifespan of 15-20 years.
 And with a proper preventive health plan, you can prolong your cat’s lifespan.